Quick Start Guide

 Layer 3 Port Configuration

-To configure a front panel port or bridge interface as a Layer 3 port, edit the
+To configure a front panel port or bridge interface as a Layer 3 port,

 In the following configuration example, the front panel port swp1 is configured a Layer 3 access port: